Thailand women's national cricket team

-The Thailand national women's cricket team is the team that represents the country of Thailand in international women's cricket matches.
+The Thailand women's national cricket team represents Thailand in international women's cricket matches.
 Thailand is one of the strongest associate teams in women's international cricket and has been ranked as high as tenth in the ICC Women's T20I rankings.

 A member of the International Cricket Council (ICC) since 1995, Thailand's women team made their international debut when they played, and lost, two matches against Bangladesh in July 2007.
 The team hosted and won the 2013 ACC Women's Championship to qualify for its first ICC global tournament, the 2013 World Twenty20 Qualifier.
 Thailand was runner-up at the 2019 edition of the tournament and qualified for the 2020 ICC Women's T20 World Cup in Australia, the first appearance by Thailand in any cricket world championship.
-The team was awarded women's One Day International (ODI) status in 2022 and received their first ODI Ranking in November of 2022.
+The team was awarded women's One Day International (ODI) status in 2022 and received their first ODI Ranking in November 2022.